CamdenParsons/meditate/README.md

 started recording that as well.

-It works alongside an agent skill that keeps my issue tracker current while I work rather than in a scramble at the end of the day.
+It works alongside an agent skill that keeps my issue tracker current while I work rather than in a scramble before the sync meeting.
 The skill records what the work was, and this records when I was actually doing it and for how long.
 The log is one JSON object per line, so a program can read it about as easily as I can.